Muscle atrophy after stroke causes a decrease in muscle mass. This leads to decreased strength and increased risk of injury.

 There are multiple reasons why you might experience muscle atrophy after stroke.
 Three of the most common include:

 - Learned non-use.
 Stroke often causes weakness or paralysis on one side of the body.
+If your right arm is weak, you may start to rely on your left arm for most tasks.
 This can lead to learned non-use, a condition where your brain loses its connection to your muscles.
 This lack of use in turn leads to atrophy of the muscles.

 - Malnutrition.
 Finally, stroke can cause difficulties with chewing and swallowing food (also known as dysphagia).
 This can lead to malnutrition which, if combined with inactivity, can speed up muscle atrophy.